-Executive Chef and Owner John-Vincent Troiano brings his culinary expertise from world-renowned tasting menu restaurants: Noma in Copenhagen, where he interned, 3-Michelin Star Benu in San Francisco, and Kaiseki Yu-zen Hashimoto in Toronto, where he shadowed Chef Masaki Hashimoto for three years.
+He has worked at Noma in Copenhagen, where he interned, 3-Michelin Star Benu in San Francisco and 1 Michelin Star Kaiseki Yu-zen Hashimoto in Toronto, where he shadowed Chef Masaki Hashimoto for three years.

 You can see these inspirations from his tasting menu at Frilu which combines the simplicities of local and seasonal ingredients with complex Asian flavours and techniques.

-Inside Frilu Restaurant
+Inside Michelin Star Frilu Toronto

 The restaurant seats a total of 28 people inside: 6 on the bar and 22 in the dining room.

 Travelling Foodie Tip: There is free parking behind the restaurant.

-When you enter the restaurant, you’ll find the dining room with the wood-panelled wall and copper-tipped light fixtures.
+When you enter Frilu Toronto, you’ll find the dining room with the wood-paneled wall and copper-tipped light fixtures.

 Turn right and you’ll find the bar with the small kitchen right next to it.

 If you want to be where the action is, you’ll definitely want to be sitting at the bar seat closest to the kitchen.

-You can only get one thing for food, and that is the tasting menu that’s available for the season.
+You can only book one thing, and that is the Chef’s Tasting Menu that’s available for the season.